RezaJF/post_hoc_relatedness_pruning/README.md

-# Enhanced Relatedness Pruning Workflow for GWAS Analysis
+# Post-hoc Relatedness Pruning Workflow for GWAS Analysis

+A robust, modular Python workflow for removing closely related individuals from large cohorts after phenotype calculation.
 The pruning is based on pre-calculated kinship coefficients and lab measurement-based prioritization criteria to mitigate inflation of test statistics, particularly across rare variants, due to cryptic relatedness.

 ## Overview